-Portugal’s jobless rate rose to 14.9 percent in the three months through March as the country’s economy contracted for a sixth quarter.
+Portugal’s jobless rate rose to a new euro-era record in the three months through March as the country’s economy contracted for a sixth quarter.

-Prime Minister Pedro Passos Coelho is facing a recession as he cuts spending and increases taxes to meet the terms of a 78 billion-euro ($99 billion) aid plan from the European Union and the International Monetary Fund.
-As the country’s borrowing costs surged, Portugal last year followed Greece and Ireland in seeking a bailout.
+Prime Minister Pedro Passos Coelho is battling a recession as he cuts spending and increases taxes to meet the terms of a 78 billion-euro ($99 billion) aid plan from the European Union and the International Monetary Fund.
+As the country’s borrowing costs surged, Portugal followed Greece and Ireland in requiring a bailout last year.

 To contact the reporter on this story: Joao Lima in Lisbon at firstname.lastname@example.org

 To contact the editor responsible for this story: Tim Quinson at email@example.com